andybluey/Overtime-app/README.md

 - Newrelic (One thing about Heroku is they are highly concerned about their performance, so if your application is not used for an hour or for a day, it can shut the application down.
 So, when you start again, your application can take a longer time to load.
 There are many ways around it.
 One is to have a paid account, and another is to have a service called "New Relic" installed on your system, so you can ask this service to ping your URL once every few minutes.)
 - Pundit (gives developers the ability to build a full permission structure to ensure users follow the correct authorization rules.)

 ## Models
 - x Post -> date:date work_performed:text
 - x User -> Devise
-- x AdminUser -> STI
+- x AdminUser -> Single Table Inheritance
 - x AuditLog

 ## Features: